kaimhall/portfolio/misc_machine_learning/regressions/index.md

     [-0.
 0.   -0.   -0.01  0.05  0.67]
     [-0.
 0.   -0.   -0.01  0.05  0.67]

+from above we can see that lasso droppped 'cylinders', 'displacement' and 'horsepower' features as unusable.

 ```python
 # test with best score
 lasso = Lasso(alpha=0.3)